5 Of The Best Folding Saws for Your Money

 Size and Weight

-Expect to pay more for blades that can offer cutting power without adding a lot of weight.
+Expect to pay more for blades that can offer cutting power without adding much weight.

 Blade Material